cayasso/primus-resource/README.md

 [![Build Status](https://travis-ci.org/cayasso/primus-resource.png?branch=master)](https://travis-ci.org/cayasso/primus-resource)
 [![NPM version](https://badge.fury.io/js/primus-resource.png)](http://badge.fury.io/js/primus-resource)

 Define resources with auto-binded methods that can be called remotely on top of [Primus](https://github.com/3rd-Eden/primus).
-This plugin depends on `primus-multiplex` and `primus-emitter`.
+This plugin depends on `primus-multiplex` and `primus-emitter` however if you disable multiplexing then you can omit installing `primus-multiplex`.

 Method on an object prototype in the form of `on` + method, like `onupdate` will be automatically binded as an `event` on all incoming `sparks`, then the event can be called remotely by the client by just invoking the method name without the `on` like `update`.